majuss/globi-parasites/README.md

 **Currently working on:**
 - find out which interactionTypeName determines if a species is free living or parasitic (in documents/interaction_table.md)
+- create collection with all free living species (write a builder)
 - import the parasite-data from weinstein 2016 (in weinstein_extract.md)

 **In the long run:**